dekuNukem/exixe/getting_started.md

 ## Try some examples!

-After getting the [LED test](/arduino_examples/1_LED_test) working, connect 180V to the HV pin of exixe module, make sure your Arduino, high voltage supply, and exixe module all share the same GND.
+With tube soldered on, and [LED test](/arduino_examples/1_LED_test) working, connect 180V to the HV pin of exixe module, make sure your Arduino, high voltage supply, and exixe module all share the same GND.

 ![Alt text](resources/hvsch.png)